symfony/symfony-docs/cookbook/console/logging.rst

          */
         public function run(InputInterface $input = null, OutputInterface $output = null) {
-            //make parent method throw exceptions, so we can log it
+            // make the parent method throw exceptions, so you can log it
             $this->setCatchExceptions(false);

             if (null === $input) {